 Proton hopping - a.k.a. the Grotthuss Mechanism has been said to be “the fastest known chemical reaction”.
 The effects of which were first noted by Theodor Grotthuss in 1805, who was investigating the decomposition of water under electrolysis.

-In the process, an 'excess' proton (or proton deficit) 'tunnels' through the hydrogen bond network of water molecules (in water or other hydrogen-bonded liquids) through the formation and simultaneous breaking of covalent bonds involving neighbouring molecules.
+In the process, an 'excess' proton (or its opposite, a proton deficit) 'tunnels' through the hydrogen bond network of water molecules (in water or other hydrogen-bonded liquids) involving the formation and simultaneous breaking of covalent bonds with neighbouring molecules.
 On a local scale, this can occur in less than 2 picoseconds.

 It has not yet been accurately explained.